BackupTheBerlios/hjb-svn/trunk/docs/rst/delete-session.rst

   - Session closure and connection termination are performed in accordance with the guidelines in [JMSSpec]_.

-* is idempotent during the lifetime of the session's connection.
-Once deleted, subsequent requests to the same url are ignored.
-If the connection is no longer present, a *404 Not Found* response is sent back.
+* sends back a *404 Not Found* response if the session is no longer present.

 .. _back to commands: ./command-list.html